 What are the common EVM misconceptions?

-Decided to dip your toes in EVM?
+Decided to dip your toes in earned value management?
 Unless you devote enough time to it, odds are it will project results that are constantly a little off.
 There are many instances where project managers pick out what they believe to be the core points of EVM and use them for their projects.

 For this reason, we’ve set aside some common mistakes and misconceptions those unfamiliar should be aware of.